Tip #12 to Avoid Medicaid Reimbursement/Be Proactive in the Era of Medicaid Audits

 After realizing many of my clients were in-need of an insurance company/plan that would cover attorneys’ fees for attorneys’ of their choosing, after a bit of research, I found an insurance broker that I recommend.

 Here’s the caveat: If you are already undergoing a Medicaid audit, or already on prepayment review, it will not help you to change your insurance at this point.
 It would be like a “pre-existing condition” in health insurance.
 So this Tip is those health care providers, who are not undergoing an audit currently, but wish to be proactive in protecting their interests.

 So, if you are interested in obtaining a liability insurance that will 100% cover your attorneys’ fees, contact:Edward M. Smith, CIC Senior Vice President Rutherfoord A Marsh & McLennan Agency LLC Company One S. Jefferson Street, Roanoke, VA 24011 Direct: 540-767-4053 Fax: 540-342-9747 firstname.lastname@example.org www.rutherfoord.com

-Posted on July 8, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Liability Insurance, Medicaid, Medicaid Audits, Medicaid Costs, North Carolina, Not in Good Standing, Post-Payment Reviews, Prepayment Review, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Prepayment Reviews, Tentative Notice of Overpayment.
+Posted on July 8, 2013, in Division of Medical Assistance, Health Care Providers and Services, Liability Insurance, Medicaid, Medicaid Audits, Medicaid Costs, NC DHHS, North Carolina, Not in Good Standing, Post-Payment Reviews, Prepayment Review, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Prepayment Reviews, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.